TinkerSo/2024-mini/assignment/exercise02.md

 ## Solution
 1. Referencing [frequency to notes chart](https://muted.io/note-frequencies/) we defined each note as key and its values as frequency in a dictionary.
 Then, we search up from the song "Not Like Us" by kendrick Lamar and convert the melody into a list of notes.

+Additionally, we played each note for about 0.5 seconds and longer notes we added them twice to the list of notes.
+We play all the notes through a for loop for 3 times to demonstrate the backing track of "Not Like Us" sufficiently.

+Before playing any of the notes, we also jsut tested if a single frequency worked, utilizing the integration testing methodology.
+After we verified a single note worked, we tested thte range of notes and verified pico and the speaker was capable of outputting various frequencies.
+We then verified the song through the speaker and outputting the target note in the output logs.

 ### [Demo Video](https://drive.google.com/file/d/1n-NT6gc6mlYI_GhmT9WiNHLh_GMzf1pI/view?usp=sharing)